U.S. to investigate former Indian boarding schools, find any remains

 The U.S. government has yet to provide any true accounting of the legacy of such schools, including never acknowledging how many children attended them, how many children died or went missing from them or even how many schools existed.

-For over 150 years, Native American children in the United States were forcibly removed from their tribes and sent to such schools beginning in 1819.
-Many children were abused at the schools, and tens of thousands were never heard from again, activists and researchers say. read more
+For over 150 years, Native American children here in the United States were forcibly removed from their tribes and sent to such schools beginning in 1819.
+Many children were abused at the schools, and tens of thousands were never heard from again, activists and researchers say.

 The Interior Department oversaw the Indian boarding schools and carried out the policies of removing children from tribes in an attempt to forcibly assimilate Native Americans.